Dr Maureen Farrell

 I am now the Senior Senate Assessor for Appeals for the University.

 Scottish Children's Literature, Children's Literature; Scottish Literature, Picture Books; Visual Literacy, Children's Literature and Religious Education, Multi-modal literacy, Visual Literacy and intercultural responses, digital literacy

 Member of the team with research grant funded by the UK Literary Association to the value of £2,600.
 Topic: Visual Journeys: Exploring immigrant children's visual literacy through intercultural responses to wordless picturebooks.

 I welcome PhD applications on most aspects of children's literature although I have a particular interest in Scottish children's literature.
 I am also interested in literacy development, and the development of English teaching in schools.
-Currently I am supervising Ph D students from China and Turkey and a Scottish Ed D student.
+Currently I am supervising Ph D students from China, Turkey, the USA and the UK.
 Topics include:

 ‘A comparative study: the depiction of migrants as others in Turkish and British young adult books’